-The January Marie Lapuz Youth Leadership Award is an annual award bestowed upon a deserving youth between 16 to 30 years of age who has demonstrated involvement, commitment, and leadership in the LGBTQ community whether locally, nationally, and/or internationally.
+The January Marie Lapuz Youth Leadership Award is an annual award bestowed upon a deserving youth who is 16 to 30 years of age and who has demonstrated involvement, commitment, and leadership in the LGBTQ community whether locally, nationally, and/or internationally.

 Applications from groups who also service this age group are welcome.

 Sher Vancouver acknowledges the generous financial support of Ofir Vaisman of No Fear Counselling for funding the January Marie Lapuz Youth Leadership Award.
 No Fear Counselling is a full service counselling firm with multiple locations throughout Metro Vancouver.
 Counselling is provided by professional Master’s level counsellors in multiple languages.